IATI/D-Portal/documents/ctrack_localtest.md

 The following are scripts you can run to import different datasets into the local database.

-For now, let's type the following line:
+For now, let's type the following line: (This will take a long time!)

 	bin/dstore_import_bd_ug_hn